 You can change your blog’s theme at any time (and as many times as you want) along your blogging journey.
 I didn’t buy a theme for Blog Pixie for so long, as I always just did my own coding and sorted it out myself.
 Eventually though, I wanted more of a professional, interactive design so that Blog Pixie could be more of a business than just a blog.
 I decided to make the move from Blogger to WordPress and purchased an interactive theme to achieve the look you see today.

 Most themes are fully customizable, so once you have it installed you should be able to change colours, fonts and add/remove different sections to suit your branding and your blog’s needs.

 Firstly, I have to introduce you to my own blog templates for the Blogger platform.
 I’ve created a selection of feminine, minimalist and stylish designs specifically for Blogger blogs.
 I offer free installation and a free header design to go with it, so if you’re interested, jump on over to my Etsy shop (or the shop here on Blog Pixie) and have a look!

 Cassidy is the most popular out of all my themes, I think because it’s simple, easy to work yet still looks really clean and pretty.
 The free header (if you need it) is made in a trendy brush script style font and the other fonts on the theme have been designed to pair with it perfectly.
 The peach colour is flattering for all blog styles yet can be changed to whatever colour you like.
 You can also upload your own header image / logo if you have one.

-Following are my favourite themes for the WordPress platform.
-Some require you to purchase the Genesis Framework as well, which is just another file you upload when uploading your theme.
+Following are some great themes for the WordPress platform.
+Some require you to purchase the Genesis Framework as well, which is just another file you upload before uploading your theme.
 It’s a little investment, but once you own it you can use it as many times as you like.
 It just allows you to use themes which are more intricate than a regular WordPress theme.
 I definitely think it’s worth it!